OSU-BMBL/MEGA/README.md

 - torch-geometric==1.4.3
 - torch-scatter==2.0.4
 - torch-sparse==0.6.1
+- R > 4.0
+- taxizedb (An R package for NCBI database)

 Note: It is **highly suggested** to install the dependencies using [micromamba](https://mamba.readthedocs.io/en/latest/installation.html#install-script) (about 10 mins) rather than ```conda``` (could take more than 2 hours).
 If you don't want to use micromamba, just simply replace ```micromamba``` with ```conda``` in the code below.